 When reviewing an MSW application, the reader looks for:

 - academic success - past performance (GPA) and future potential;

 - relevant social work experience - extent and quality;

 - references - from academic and social service professionals who can attest to your ability to succeed in a graduate program and your suitability for the profession; and

 - statement of purpose – an expression of your values, beliefs, and personal congruence with the mission of social work.
 The statement of purpose should demonstrate the applicant’s skills in critical thinking and graduate level writing ability.

 All applications are reviewed before the final admission decisions are made.
 Applicants will be notified of the admission decision via email.
-The School of Social Work maintains an alternate or wait list from which names are drawn should openings occur in the class prior to school beginning in late September.
+The School of Social Work maintains an alternate or wait list from which names are drawn should openings occur.
 Individuals who have been selected for the alternate list will be notified at the time admission decisions are posted.

 Questions about the admissions process should be directed to Cimone Schwoeffermann, MSW Student Affairs Coordinator, or John Waddingham, MSW Student Affairs Assistant.